justArale/pollzone-client/README.md

   - Gain insights into how fans are voting.
   - Use the dashboard to view all projects.

+## Usage
+- **For Fans**:
+  - Sign up and explore available projects and polls.
+  - Vote on your favorite options.
+  - Use the personalized dashboard to track your interactions.

+- **For Creators**:
+  - Create and manage polls with multiple options.
+  - Set timers for voting periods.
+  - Analyze voting patterns to gain insights.
+  - Monitor all active and completed projects through the dashboard.

 ## Features
 - Launch and manage polls, collections, or projects.
 - Vote on favorite options and track engagement.